Thunder in the Valley, PolkaFest canceled due to coronavirus impact on tourism

 Nor the rumble of motorcycles all throughout Cambria County in late June.

-On Thursday, Visit Johnstown announced the cancelation of PolkaFest and Thunder in the Valley, the two biggest annual events promoted by the organization, due to the effects of the coronavirus pandemic shutdown.
+On Thursday, Visit Johnstown announced the cancellation of PolkaFest and Thunder in the Valley, the two biggest annual events promoted by the organization, due to the effects of the coronavirus pandemic shutdown.

 PolkaFest, which is held in conjunction with St. Mary’s Byzantine Catholic Church, was scheduled to take place on May 29-31.